muztabafuad/BeTogether/README.md

-# Android_My_Sensor
+# Android_CoConSense
-Android application "My Sensor" for research purpose of PhD project, leveraging all embedded sensors to contribute to mobile crowd sensing.
+Android application "CoConSense" for research purpose of PhD project, leveraging all embedded sensors to contribute to mobile crowd sensing.

 * Physical context classification
   + Hierarchical inference and update